boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 * Provider Network Orchestration domain: as defined in {{!I-D.ietf-teas-ietf-network-slices}}, the Provider relies on an IETF Network Slice Controller (NSC) to manage and orchestrate IETF Network Slices in the Provider Network.
 This framework permits to manage connectivity together with SLOs.
 Ultimately, the 5G NSO interfaces with an NSC for the management of IETF Network Slices using IETF APIs and data models.

 * Customer Site Orchestration domain: the Orchestration of TN elements of the Customer Sites relies upon a variety of  controllers (e.g., Fabric Manager, Element Management System, or VIM).
-The realization of this section does not involve the Transport Network Orchestration.
+The realization of this leg does not involve the Transport Network Orchestration.

 A TN Slice relies upon a data path that can involve both the Provider and Customer TN Domains.
 Therefore, a TN Slice has broader scope than an IETF Network Slice since the latter applies to the Provider Network only.
-The next section covers this point in more details.
+More details are provided in the next section.

 ~~~~
 {::include ./drawings/tn-orchestration.txt}
 ~~~~
 {: #figure-orch title="End-to-end 5G Slice Orchestration with TN" artwork-align="center"}

-### TN Sections and Network Slice Instantiation
+### TN Legs and Network Slice Instantiation

-Based on the reference design, the data path between NFs can be decomposed into three main types of sections. {{fig-end-to-end}} depicts the different sections:
+Based on the reference design, the data path between NFs can be decomposed into three main types of sections. {{fig-end-to-end}} depicts the different legs:

-*  Customer Site section: This section either connects two NFs located in the same Customer Site (e.g. NF1-NF2) or it connects a NF to a CE (e.g. NF1-CE).
-This section may not exist if the NF is the CE (e.g. NF3): in this case the AC connects the NF to the PE.
-The realization of this section is driven the 5G Network  Orchestration and potentially Customer Site Orchestration (e.g. Fabric Manager, Element Management System, VIM...).
-The realization of this section does not involve the Transport Network Orchestration.
+*  Customer Site leg: Either connects two NFs located in the same Customer Site (e.g., NF1-NF2) or it connects a NF to a CE (e.g., NF1-CE).
+This leg may not present if the NF is the CE (e.g., NF3): in this case the AC connects the NF to the PE.
+The realization of this leg is driven by the 5G Network Orchestration and potentially the Customer Site Orchestration (e.g., Fabric Manager, Element Management System, or VIM).
+The realization of this leg does not involve the Transport Network Orchestration.

-* Provider Network section: This section represents the connectivity between two PEs (e.g. PE1-PE2).The realization of this section is controlled by the IETF NSC.
+* Provider Network leg: Represents the connectivity between two PEs (e.g., PE1-PE2).The realization of this leg is controlled by an IETF NSC.

-* Attachment Circuit section: the AC section represents the connectivity between a CE and PE (e.g. CE-PE1 and PE2-NF3).
-The orchestration of this section relies partially on the NSC for the configuration of the AC on the PE interfaces and the Customer Site Orchestration for the configuration of the AC on the CE.
+* Attachment Circuit leg: Represents the connectivity between CEs and PEs (e.g., CE-PE1 and PE2-NF3).
+The orchestration of this leg relies partially upon an  IETF NSC for the configuration of the AC on the PE customer-facing interfaces and the Customer Site Orchestration for the configuration of the AC on the CE.

-As depicted in {{fig-end-to-end}}, the realization of an IETF Network Slice (i.e., connectivity with performance commitments) involves the Provider Network Section and partially the AC (the PE-side).
-Note that the provisionning of new NSI may rely on a partial or full pre-provisionned section (e.g. an NSI may rely on an existing AC).
-Notwithstanding, a framework for the automation of both sections is proposed in this document ((???
+As depicted in {{fig-end-to-end}}, the realization of an IETF Network Slice (i.e., connectivity with performance commitments) involves the Provider Network and partially the AC (the PE-side of the AC).
+Note that the provisioning of a new NSI may rely on a partial or full pre-provisioned leg (e.g., an NSI may rely on an existing AC).
+Notwithstanding, a framework for the automation of both legs is proposed in this document ((???
 FUTURE REF)).
-The Customer Site section is considered as an extension of the connectivity of the
+The Customer Site leg is considered as an extension of the connectivity of the
-   RAN/CN domain without complex slice-specific performances requirements: the customer site infrastructure is usually overprovisioned with short distances (low latency) where basic QoS/Scheduling logic is sufficient to comply with SLOs.
+   RAN/CN domain without complex slice-specific performances requirements: the Customer Site infrastructure is usually over-provisioned with short distances (low latency) where basic QoS/Scheduling logic is sufficient to comply with the target SLOs.
 In other words, the main focus for the enforcement of end-to-end SLOs is managed at the NSI between PE interfaces connected to the AC.

 ~~~~
 {::include ./drawings/tn-sections.txt}
 ~~~~
 {: #fig-end-to-end title="Segmentation of the Transport Network" artwork-align="center"}

-Resource synchronization for AC provisionning:
+Resource synchronization for AC provisioning:

-The realization of the Attachment Circuit is made up of TN resources shared between the Customer Site Orchestration and the Provider Network Orchestration (i.e. NSC).
-More precisely, a PE and a CE connected via an AC must be provisionned with consistent data plane and control plane network information (e.g.,  VLAN- ID and IP addresses/subnets or BGP AS).
-Hence, the realization of this interconnection is technology-specific and requires a coordination between the Customer Site Orchestration and the NSC.
-Automation for provisionning and managing the AC is a prereqsuisite.
+: The realization of the Attachment Circuit is made up of TN resources shared between the Customer Site Orchestration and the Provider Network Orchestration (e.g., NSC).
+More precisely, a PE and a CE connected via an AC must be provisioned with consistent data plane and control plane network information (e.g.,  VLAN- ID and IP addresses/subnets or BGP AS number).
+Hence, the realization of this interconnection is technology-specific and requires a coordination between the Customer Site Orchestration and an NSC.
+Automating the provisioning and management of the AC is recommended.
 Hence, aligned with {{?RFC8969}}, we assume that this coordination is based upon standard YANG data models and IETF APIs (more details in further sections).

-{{figure-4}} is a basic example of a Layer 3 CE-PE link realization with shared network resources, such as VLAN-ID and IP prefixes, which is passed between Orchestrators via the Network Slice Service Interface.
+: {{figure-4}} is a basic example of a Layer 3 CE-PE link realization with shared network resources (such as VLAN-ID and IP prefixes) which are passed between Orchestrators via the Network Slice Service Interface.
 This document proposes to rely upon IETF service data models: ({{?I-D.ietf-teas-ietf-network-slice-nbi-yang}}) or an Attachment Circuit Service Interface ({{?I-D.boro-opsawg-teas-attachment-circuit}}).

 ~~~~
 {::include ./drawings/ac-api-synch.txt}